Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

-The verified DD effect implies that the cosmic ray horizon can be precisely defined as a quantity resulting naturally from the photodisintegration cross sections, the opacity of the target photon field, and the stochastic nature of cosmic ray propagation, rather than as an effective quantity dependent on source properties, such as emission spectrum or cosmic density.
-This quantity should be a function of the initial species and initial comoving, which we would define as the distance at which the full disintegration distribution, $F_{\rm FD}(\delta^{\ell}_c) =\ell$, reaches a desired limit, $\ell$, which constrains the probability of not fully disintegrating to $1-\ell$.
-Such definition would include the cosmological effects leading to the thickness $\delta^{\ell}_c$ (see Fig.~\ref{fig:interaction_legths}) and defining our horizon $L^{\ell}_{\rm FD}$ called the \textit{full disintegration limit}.
-Such a limit makes sense even when considering magnetic deflections: the heaviest species in a composition has the largest horizon, due to the DD effect, and their rigidity tends to be the largest.
-Indeed, $R = E/Z = \gamma/\kappa$ and the charge-to-mass ratio $\kappa = Z/A$ (typically within 0.3-0.6 for all nuclei and within 0.4-0.5 for stable nuclei) tends to be lower the for heavier nuclei.
-Thus, the products of the heaviest nuclei emitted would propagate further and experience the least magnetic deflections (see Sec.~\ref{subsec:magnetic_deflections}).
-The full disintegration limit constrains the propagation length, which is equivalent to the distance reached under ballistic propagation but, under diffusive propagation, the distance reached by nuclei would be shorter as during diffusive motion the propagation lengths tend to be larger than the rectilinear distances reached~\citep{Piran2010}.
-The effect of diffusive motion in sources is illustrated in Sec.~\ref{subsec:sources}.
+The verified DD effect implies that the cosmic ray horizon can be precisely defined as a quantity that naturally results from the photodisintegration cross-sections, the opacity of the target photon field, and the stochastic nature of cosmic ray propagation, rather than as an effective quantity dependent on source properties, such as the emission spectrum or the cosmic density.
+This quantity should be a function of the initial species, boost and redshift, such as the full disintegration horizon $L^{\ell}_{\rm FD}$ obtained from the distributions of distance until full disintegration, as discussed in Sect.~\ref{subsec:coherent_inhomogeneities}.
+Such a limit is meaningful even when considering magnetic deflections.
+The heaviest species in a composition has the largest horizon due to the DD effect, and their rigidity tends to be the largest.
+Indeed, $R = E/Z = \gamma/\kappa$ and the charge-to-mass ratio $\kappa = Z/A$ (typically within 0.3-0.6 for all nuclei and within 0.4-0.5 for stable nuclei) tends to be lower for heavier nuclei.
+Thus, the products of the heaviest nuclei emitted would propagate farther and experience the least magnetic deflections (see Sect.~\ref{subsec:magnetic_deflections}).
+The full disintegration limit constrains the propagation length, which is equivalent to the distance reached under ballistic propagation.
+However, under diffusive propagation, the distance reached by nuclei would be shorter because the lengths of diffusive paths tend to be larger than the radial distances reached.
+The effect of diffusive motion in sources is illustrated in Sect.~\ref{subsec:sources}.